chris-inalsingh/Covid19_ML/README.md

 1. Predict COVID-19 diagnosis given a panel of symptoms
 2. Predict efficacy of vaccination based on vaccine rollout in some countries of the world.
-3. Predict efficacy of vaccinnation based on vaccine rollout across Canada.
+3. Predict the effect of COVID-19 infections, stringency, on the GDP-per-capita of the countries of the world.

 b.
 Visualizing the historical data and predictions in (a).